 Instructing Donoghue Solicitors to Start your Actions Against the Police Compensation Claim

-Where appropriate, we take cases on a ‘no win no fee‘ basis, meaning that you have nothing to lose by getting in touch to start your actions against the police compensation claim.
-Call us today on 08000 124 209 or complete the online form.
+Where appropriate, we take cases on a ‘no win no fee‘ basis.
+You have nothing to lose, and valuable compensation to gain.

+Get in touch to start your actions against the police compensation claim.
+Call us today on 08000 124 246 or complete the online form.
 We’re waiting to help.